XSGD (XSGD) Price Reaches $0.74 on Major Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-XSGD launched on October 4th, 2020.
-XSGD’s total supply is 83,617,320 tokens and its circulating supply is 38,570,114 tokens.
-The official website for XSGD is www.straitsx.com.
+XSGD was first traded on October 4th, 2020.
+XSGD’s total supply is 83,617,320 tokens and its circulating supply is 37,270,114 tokens.
+XSGD’s official website is www.straitsx.com.
 XSGD’s official Twitter account is @straitsx and its Facebook page is accessible here.
-The official message board for XSGD is www.straitsx.com/sg/blog.
+XSGD’s official message board is www.straitsx.com/sg/blog.

 Buying and Selling XSGD

-It is usually not presently possible to purchase alternative cryptocurrencies such as XSGD directly using US dollars.
-Investors seeking to acquire XSGD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase XSGD using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as XSGD directly using US dollars.
+Investors seeking to acquire XSGD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy XSGD using one of the aforementioned exchanges.

 Receive News & Updates for XSGD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XSGD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.